 If insurance is important to you, the National Bank World Elite Mastercard beats out the card across several categories, particularly with stronger medical, trip delay, and damaged/lost/stolen baggage insurance.

 The National Bank World Elite card earns À la Carte Rewards points and offers cardholders benefits such as $150 in annual travel credits and access to the National Bank VIP lounge in the YUL International terminal.
 Due to it’s stellar travel insurance and purchase protection benefits, we deemed this card the Best Overall Insurance Credit Card of 2023.

-Check out our National Bank World Elite review for full details about this card.
+Check out our National Bank World Elite Mastercard review for more details.

 Nonetheless, the BMO CashBack World Elite also edges out the National Bank World Elite in some subtle ways, including

 - BMO covers personal effects for rental cars whereas NB does not.